 - 12.51 The Park and Ride service runs regularly between the city centre and the Colwick Park & Ride site, along Daleside Road, and offers the best existing connection to the city centre.
-This service will be enhanced by the Southern Growth Corridor work, due for completion in 2018, which will provide bus priority along Daleside Road and to wider destinations such as the Enterprise Zone to the west of the city.
-Once completed the service will be rebranded Ecolink and will operate with electric buses.
+This service was enhanced by the Southern Growth Corridor work, completed in 2018, which provides electric buses as well as bus priority along Daleside Road and to wider destinations such as the Enterprise Zone to the west of the city.
 There are currently no plans for the provision of services through Waterside.
 However this is something which should be considered as Waterside is developed and potential patronage grows.
-This may require funding and should be something considered as part of development proposals. - 12.52 It is the intention that the bus priority which is to be provided along Daleside Road will also be available to ultra-low emission vehicles.
+This may require funding and should be something considered as part of development proposals. - 12.52 The bus priority lanes are also available to ultra-low emission vehicles.
 The promotion of these vehicles should be considered when looking at the provision of charging points and car parking within Waterside.